Inductive reasoning tests in job selection

 The most common inductive reasoning tests used by employers

 1. SHL Verify Ability Tests - SHL are the largest test publisher in the UK.
-Their inductive reasoning tests vary slightly in length depending on level: between 17 and 25 minutes, with 18-24 questions.
+Their inductive reasoning tests vary slightly in length depending on level: typically around 25 minutes.
 The format will be a series of five symbols which follow a logical pattern.
 Candidates will have to select from the multiple choice options which symbol comes next in the series, or which symbol is missing from the series.
 SHL's Verify range of tests have the option of a follow-up test in which the candidate is asked to re-take a shorter version of their first test.
 This can be used by the assessor to assess consistency and reponse patterns, and help identify the risk that the original test had not been completed by the candidate in question.

 The importance of practice